TeamupCom/tinymce/js/tinymce/readme.md

 ## Compiling and contributing

-As TinyMCE transitioned to a modern codebase through 2017 and 2018, many external dependencies were added from previously closed-source projects.
-This became unwieldy to develop, so in June 2019 the decision was made to bring those projects together in a monorepo.
+As TinyMCE transitioned to a modern codebase through 2017

-For information on compiling and contributing, see: [contribution guidelines](https://github.com/tinymce/tinymce/blob/master/CONTRIBUTING.md).

-## Want more information?

-Visit the [TinyMCE home page](https://tiny.cloud/) and check out the [TinyMCE documentation](https://www.tiny.cloud/docs/).